Weekly Report on Stock Technicals Stock Beta Estimates Update Alerts Site Map Contact

 Avg profit/avg drawdown 0.1

-This system is not profitable on average, and is characterized by many small losers (a out 76% of the trades.
+This system is not profitable on average, and is characterized by many small losers (about 76% of the trades.
 The system does keep drawdowns fairly low at only 2.3% on average.

-Basing trading in the direction of momentum using MADC crossovers yields the following system.
+A second way MACD is used, is to base trading in the direction of momentum according to MADC crossovers as in the following system.

 System 6: Buy when MACD crosses over its signal line, Sell when MACD crosses below its signal line